h-nev/loa-privacy/README.md

 ### 1. Save CSV or XLSX Files Locally

-You can say the data anywhere locally that makes sense.
+You can say the data anywhere locally, which makes sense.
 In this example, we save the `chicagoParole.csv` file to the `data` folder.

 >CAUTION:
 >